 - Black Bear Café - Busy café on the Denali Park boardwalk that dishes up house made baked goods, hearty benedicts and burritos, savory breakfast bowls, and locally roasted coffee.
 Black Bear's menu is vegan and gluten-free friendly.
 Plan for extra time to order and eat, this café is small and popular.

 Favorite Denali Park Lunch Spots

-Most visitors spend at least one full day on a bus tour inside Denali National Park, so hotel-provided box lunches and snacks are typical for midday meals.
-Tours that travel to the end of the Park Road include lunch at the Kantishna Roadhouse or Denali Backcountry Lodge.
+Most visitors spend at least part of one day on a bus tour inside Denali National Park, so hotel-provided box lunches and snacks are typical for midday meals.
 When you're not on a bus tour:

 - Morino Grill - The only restaurant in the park.
 Serves simple cafeteria-style fare like burgers, paninis, and hearty soups.
 A barista stand also serves coffee and espresso drinks throughout the day.
 The grill is adjacent to the the Visitor Center.